Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Real data examples

-In Figure \ref{fig:CPA_HRES_PST} the forecasts from ECMWF high-resolution run are compared to a reference technique, namely, the persistence forecast.
-The persistence forecast is simply the most recent available observation for the weather quantity of interest; as such, it does not depend on the lead time.
-The CPA values are computed on rolling twelve-month periods that correspond to January--December, April--March, July--June or October--September, typically comprising $n = 365 \times 55,521 = 20,265,165$ individual forecast cases.
-The ECMWF forecast has considerably higher CPA than the persistence forecast for all lead times and variables considered.
-For the persistence forecast CPA fluctuates around a constant level; for the ECMWF forecast CPA improves steadily, attesting to continuing progress in NWP (Bauer et al., 2015; Alley et al., 2019; Ben Bouall\`egue et al., 2019; Haiden et al., 2019).
-To place these findings further into context, recall that CPA is a weighted average of AUC values for binarized outcomes at individual threshold values.
-Weightings other than in \eqref{eq:w} are feasible, and relate to current practice for performance monitoring and headline scores at ECMWF, which involve AUC for binarized outcomes at a single threshold (Ben Bouall\`egue et al., 2019, Haiden et al., 2019), which obtains all of the weight, while the other thresholds get ignored.
-The new CPA measure preserves the spirit and power of classical ROC analysis, and frees researchers from the need to binarize real-valued outcomes.
+In Fig.~\ref{fig:CPA_HRES_PST} we apply $\CPA$ and the C index to compare forecasts from the ECMWF high-resolution run to a reference technique, namely, the persistence forecast.
+The persistence forecast is simply the most recent available observation for the weather quantity of interest; as such, the forecast value does not depend on the lead time. $\CPA$ and the C index are computed on rolling twelve-month periods that correspond to January--December, April--March, July--June or October--September, typically comprising $n = 365 \times 55,521 = 20,265,165$ individual forecast cases.
+The ECMWF forecast has considerably higher $\CPA$ and C index than the persistence forecast for all lead times and variables considered.
+For the persistence forecast the measures fluctuate around a constant level; for the ECMWF forecast they improve steadily, attesting to continuing progress in NWP \citep{Bauer2015, Alley2019, Bouallegue2019, Haiden2021}.

+To place these findings further into context, recall that $\CPA$ is a weighted average of $\AUC$ values for binarized outcomes at individual threshold values, as have been used for performance monitoring by weather centers \citep{Bouallegue2019, Haiden2021}.
+The $\CPA$ measure preserves the spirit and power of classical ROC analysis, and frees researchers from the need to binarize real-valued outcomes.
+Results in terms of the C index are qualitatively similar, with the numerical value of $\CPA$ being higher than for the C index.